uaauaguga/harmonica-sheets-collection/README.md

 # README
-- As the title tells, this repo contains a collection of sheets (harmonica, guitar), typed using lilypond
+- As the title tells, this repo contains a collection of sheets (harmonica, guitar, ..), typed in lilypond